msei99/pbgui/README.md

 Add start.bat to Windows Task Scheduler and use Trigger "At system startup"

 ## v1.14 (13-09-2024)
+- split venv pbgui and venv passivbot / Config Option for venv passivbot v6 and v7
 - Dashboard: Added Timeframe to Order View and move the time left/right

 ## v1.13 (11-09-2024)